ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	}
 ```

-`main.c` - This is the “user” of the functions.
+`main.c` - This is the "user" of the functions.
 It just includes the header and calls them.

 ```c
 	#include "mydevice.h"